tzhenghao/CheatSheets/README.md

 FAQ
 ---
 1. Why in .txt format?
-Answer: Because we can squeeze more of it into 1 page and they are extremely
+- Because we can squeeze more of it into a single page and they are extremely lightweight!
-		lightweight!

 Support
 ------
 Feel free to work on it and contact me if you have any questions.